FrogMerk/COSNotes/Strixhaven/Setting and History/Mascots.md

-Each of Strixhaven's five colleges
+Each of Strixhaven's five colleges has a mascot